blackberry/BB10-WebWorks-Samples/fileTransfer/README.md

 ## Troubleshooting

-1. Configure upload server - install and configure node and npm, inside the root directory of your node server, run the following command
+1. Configure upload server - install and configure node and npm, inside the root directory of your node server, create a folder named uploads then run the following command
 ```$npm install express@2.5.9```
+The node server listens on port 8080 by default, this can be changed in the app.js file

 2. When uploading, URL is being blocked access by the whitelist - Update the whitelisted IP in config.xml for the upload server.